Northrop Grumman Foundation Teachers Academy

 These experiences will be continually integrated and followed-up with blended online learning experiences in the NSTA Learning Center, providing the Teacher Fellows with access to NSTA's extensive online collection of education resources, web seminars, and discussions.
 Additionally, the Teacher Fellows and the Northrop Grumman engineers/technologists will become part of an ongoing Northrop Grumman Foundation professional learning community that resides within the NSTA Learning Center network.
 This year the 2018–19 Teacher Fellows will have the opportunity to give back to their profession by helping to build awareness and capacity both within their district and selected alumni will present sessions at the 2019 NSTA National Conference on Science Education in Boston.

 Current middle school (grades 5–8) physical science, engineering, and technology classroom teachers, located in public school districts in select Northrop Grumman communities, who have at a minimum completed two years of middle school classroom teaching experience, are currently a full-time public middle school classroom teacher, and will be a full-time public middle school classroom teacher through December 2020.
 All applicants must have a strong desire to advance engineering and technology education by applying real-world applications in the classroom.
-Expand the box below to see the list of qualifying preselected communities.

 All applicants must be a US citizen for participation in the program.
-To access the 2019–2020 application portal, please click here.

 For additional program information or questions, please contact firstname.lastname@example.org.

-Preselected communities near Northrop Grumman facilities:
+The 2020 preselected communities near Northrop Grumman facilities:

 - San Bernardino